ScientixFinance/scientix-contract/README.md

 # scientix-contract

-Scientix is a friendly fork of Alchemix on Binance Smart Chain.
-Scientix is committed to Alchemix's vision of giving users advances on yield farming via a synthetic token that represents a fungible claim on any underlying collateral.
+Scientix is a future-yield-backed synthetic asset platform on Binance Smart Chain.
+It allows you to get interest-free loans that pay themselves off over time with no liquidation risk, while your collateral earns you yields in the background!

-Scientix has the same functionalities as Alchemix (depositing BUSD to borrow scUSD, transmuting scUSD to BUSD, liquidation, staking, etc.).
-The initial kind of collateral Scientix supports is BUSD.
-In the future, we may support other assets as well.
+Scientix Protocol has the functionalities: depositing BUSD to borrow scUSD, transmuting scUSD to BUSD, liquidation, staking, etc. The initial kind of collateral Scientix supports is BUSD.
+In the future, it may support other assets as well.

 # contracts
 ## Binance Smart Chain mainnet